monopole/snt/basics/replication.md

 ## Other pod managers

-A pod intended to do some job and then die, e.g. simply perform a git clone (using a git container), is called a [Job].
+A pod intended to do some job and then die, e.g. simply perform a git clone, is called a [Job].
 The job manager will retry if the job doesn't signal success.

 A pod intended to run on each node outside the scope of normal pod scheduling, e.g. to assure logs collection